 Even More about DBT: How it came to be

-She’d tell them to change their thoughts, and they’d say, “I can’t!
+She’d tell them to change their thoughts and behaviors, and they’d say, “I can’t!
 Don’t you see how much pain I’m in?”

-But also a treatment that gives you things to DO in those hard, hard moments.
+But also an approach that gives you things to DO in those hard, hard moments.
 Specific things.
 Simple things.
-Things you can remember and do when you’re really freaked out.
+Things you can remember and do when you’re really struggling.
 And ways to make your life better in between, so those moments happen less and less often, with less and less intensity.